gchq/sleeper/docs/usage-guide.md

 ## REST API

 Sleeper has an optional REST API for interacting with a deployed instance over HTTPS.
 Only "add table" is available currently.
 The open issue tracking further endpoints is https://github.com/gchq/sleeper/issues/1786.
+See the [REST API overview](usage/rest-api/rest-api-overview.md) for more details.

 ## Python API